d12frosted/elpa-mirror/gnu/embark-readme.txt

   package provides many subtle tweaks and small integrations between Embark and Consult.
 Some examples are:

-  • The asynchronous search commands will start in the directory associated to the Embark target if that target is a file, buffer, bookmark or Emacs Lisp library.
+  • When used as actions, the asynchronous search commands will search only the files associated to the targets: if the targets /are/ files, it searches those files; for buffers it will search either the associated file if there is one, else all files in the buffer's `default-directory'; for bookmarks it will search the file they point to, same for Emacs Lisp libraries.
+This is particularly powerful when using `embark-act-all' to act on multiple files at once, for example you can use `consult-find' to search among file /names/ and then `embark-act-all' and `consult-grep' to search within the matching files.

-    • For all other target types, a Consult search command (asynchronous or not) will search for the text of the target but leave the minibuffer open so you can interact with the Consult command.
+    • For all other target types, those that do not have a sensible notion of associated file, a Consult search command (asynchronous or not) will search for the text of the target but leave the minibuffer open so you can interact with the Consult command.